c-blake/bu/doc/vip.md

 services) or remote/unreliable resources (SSH, cloud, network).
 Any such can also benefit from this plug-in system.

+## Match-fraction sorting

+I'm aware people can/do/will argue about match ranking for eternity, but `vip` was partly written to have a very understandable one and to *not* default to it.
+You can see it in action with: `seq 9999 -1 0|vip -sn35 -SCtlG -SLnDn 12`.
+The
+top match is the whole row.
+High fraction smaller matches follow.
+Tied fracs flow in input-order (stable sort).
+That's it.
+I'm not sure it is the easiest to drive in the heat of a search, but it's very simple to explain.
+Personally, the query itself seems to matter more than sorting for fast human selection.

 # Performance

 Lazy evaluation (like `less` & `percol`) more than raw speed was a main point in